snapframework/snap-website/templates/benchmarks.md

 ### Pong Benchmark

 The pong benchmark is quite simple, but there was a large amount of variation in performance.
-Here is a chart of the results:
+Here is a chart of responses per second (higher numbers are better):

 ![](/media/img/pong-bench.png)